jacostag/tw_by_dir/README.md

 # taskwarrior utils
 Taskwarrior scripts to manage tasks more comfortable

+## bee_tw_sync.py
+A python script that uses beeai sdk to get the not done todos from bee, creates a json file with the proper format, removes the emojies and uses task import to add all the tasks to taskwarrior.
+All the todos are marked as done on bee, task sync is executed. beeai has to be installed using pip/pipx/uv. replace `YOUR BEE API KEY HERE` with your bee api key

 ## task-add.sh
 You can add a new task and the current directory will be saved as an annotation with +dir tag